 Flat-bed Equipment - The operator loads your vehicle on the back of a truck.
-This is the only way your \$2000 should be transported.
-When you contact the towing agency, inform them that you have an S2000 and that a flat-bed is required.
+This is the only way your S2000 should be transported.
+When you contact the towing agency, inform them that you have an \$2000 and that a flat-bed is required.

-Wheel Lift Equipment - The tow truck uses two pivoting arms that go under the tires (front or rear) and lift them off the ground.
+truck uses two pivoting arms that go under the tires (front or rear) and lift them off the ground.
 The other two tires remain on the ground.
 Because the S2000 sits so low, the body could come in contact with the ground and be damaged.
 This method of towing is unacceptable.